Ethics and ethical principles extend to all spheres of human activity.

-- Expedited Application Processes: Expedited reviews apply to low risk research
+- Expedited Application Processes: Expedited reviews apply to low-risk research

 - Minimisation of Duplication of Ethical Review: this relates to research which involves SCU staff or students as investigators but is being led by a non-SCU researcher and has been approved via an external Human Research Ethics Committee (HREC) Review process at another Institution.
-Minimisation applications must be submitted via IRMA and include supporting documents, e.g., ethics approval notification from the host institution and other documents relevant to the research (recruitment documents, questionnaires, etc.)
+Minimisation applications must be submitted via IRMA and include supporting documents, e.g., ethics approval notification from the host institution and other documents relevant to the research (recruitment documents, questionnaires, Participant Information Sheet, etc.)

 - The HREC Review Process at a full HREC meeting is required for Moderate to High Risk Research.
 Currently, applications must firstly be created via the NHMRC’s HREA Form Portal and then submitted via SCU's online research management system ('IRMA') for review at the next available Southern Cross University HREC meeting.

-Researchers should be guided by the National Statement on Ethical Conduct in Human Research 2007 (updated 2018), specifically with the first two sections, to determine the level of risk involved in their research.
+Researchers should be guided by the National Statement on Ethical Conduct in Human Research 2007 (updated 2018), specifically the first two sections, to determine the level of risk involved in their research.

 How to apply for Human Ethics Approval

 For further information and resources to assist you in submitting a Human Research Ethics application, refer to the Human Ethics Research Launchpad page (login required).